thenexthub/Codira/docs/ObjCInterop.md

 Note: stub classes are only supported on macOS 10.15+, iOS/tvOS 13+, and watchOS 6+.
 The Objective-C runtime on older OSes does not have the necessary calls to support them.
-The Swift compiler will only emit stub classes when targeting an OS version that supports them.
+The Codira compiler will only emit stub classes when targeting an OS version that supports them.

 Stub classes can be generated for dynamically-generated classes that are known